splunk-soar-connectors/microsoftexchangeonpremews/release_notes/unreleased.md

 * Fixed a bug for 'Sort mails by' asset parameter using 'created time' value [PAPP-21323]
 * Added the support for calendar event emails of type meeting request, meeting response, meeting message and meeting cancellation [PAPP-21990]
 * Added custom view for the 'update email' action
-* Added a new configuration parameter to control active playbook triggering on duplicate event [PAPP-21323]
+* Added a new configuration parameter 'Run automation on duplicate event' to control active playbook triggering on duplicate event [PAPP-21323]